Defining modules

 The module

-clause defines a new module that is contained in the current module.
+clause defines a new local module that is contained in the current module.

 inner-module ::= '(module' module-name import* symbol-table? macro-table? ')'